3am Systems - Turning your good ideas into successful products Subscribe | Sign in

 V.90

-V.90 improves upon V.34 by using pulse-code modulation (PCM) for the downstream link, achieving speeds of up to 56,000 bps when connected to a digital modem, sending G.711 signals with a symbol rate of 8000 baud.
+V.90 improves upon V.34 by using pulse-code modulation (PCM) for the downstream link.
+It achieves speeds of up to 56,000 bps when connected to a digital modem, by sending G.711 symbols at the system sampling rate of 8000 Hz.
 V.90 was adopted in 1998.

 V.92